harryxu/dserver/data/puppet/modules/apache/README.md

 #####`default_ssl_cert`

-The default SSL certification, which is automatically set based on your operating system  ('/etc/pki/tls/certs/localhost.crt' for RedHat, '/etc/ssl/certs/ssl-cert-snakeoil.pem' for Debian, and '/usr/local/etc/apache22/server.crt' for FreeBSD).
+The default SSL certification, which is automatically set based on your operating system  ('/etc/pki/tls/certs/localhost.crt' for RedHat, '/etc/ssl/certs/ssl-cert-snakeoil.pem' for Debian, '/usr/local/etc/apache22/server.crt' for FreeBSD, and '/etc/ssl/apache2/server.crt' for Gentoo).
 This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_chain`